 New appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search Committee comprising up to five members, which is responsible for the selection and nomination, for the Corporation's consideration, of any new members (with the exception of elected staff and student members).
+The Corporation has a Search Committee comprising up to five members, which is responsible for the selection and nomination of any new member for the Corporation's consideration, of any new members (with the exception of elected staff and student members).
 The Corporation is responsible for ensuring that appropriate training is provided as required.

-Members of the Corporation are appointed for a term of office of up to four years.
+Members of the Corporation are appointed for a term of office not exceeding four years.
 Appointments may be made for a shorter period if the Board deems it appropriate in the circumstances.
 Student members are appointed for one year.